xeno010/Wp-Pro-Quiz/readme.txt

 * added hide "restart quiz" button option
 * added hide "view question" button option
 * Bugfix in sorting choice with IE & Safari

+= 0.13 =
+* Bugfix
+* New screenshots
+* A new Touch Library was added for mobile devices
+* Statistics function has been extended
+* Setting page in case of problems added
+* "Copy questions from another Quiz" function added
+* "Execute quiz only once" option added